gorkemuz/plant-idea/README.md

 ### Installing

--Download zip or clone this repository.
+-Download zip or clone this repository.<br>
 -Write "npm install" on exist document of terminal.
 -Finally write "npm start" on the same document.